Practically sitting in Las Vegas' backyard, Hoover Dam is still recognized as one of America's greatest engineering feats the world over.

 Diorite, an extremely hard and relatively rare rock, was painstakingly placed into position.
 In order to not mar the highly polished finish of the rock, they were centered on blocks of ice and guided into position as the ice melted.

-His two striking bronze sculptures, more than 4 tons of statuary bronze, sit as sentinels guarding the American flag.
+His two striking sculptures, more than 4 tons of statuary bronze, sit as sentinels guarding the American flag.
 Weathering gives them the patina of green while the feet, where people rub them for good luck, is where you'll see the bronze.

 Embedded into the terrazzo floor is an amazingly detailed celestial map that pinpoints the exact astronomical time that Hoover Dam was dedicated by President Franklin Delano Roosevelt on September 30th, 1935.